 Welcome to Travelways,

-It may be controversial, but I think winter may be the best time to see Tasmania.
+Controversial opinion: winter may just be the best time to visit Tasmania.

-There's no getting around the fact that it's cold, and a swim at the beach may be off limits; however it's rarely grey - and it certainly isn't gloomy.
+There's no getting around the fact that it's cold, and a swim at the beach may be off limits (although many will disagree); however it's rarely grey - and it certainly isn't gloomy.

 Tassie lends itself to the cosy moments that come with winter; think: roaring wood fires, forest hikes, pub roasts and the occasional snow fall.

-And lovers of music and song - from the choral kind to the singing in the shower type - winter also offers a chance to participate in the Festival of Voices and to enjoy the lineup at the Devonport Jazz Festival.
+Lovers of music and song - from the choral kind to the singing in the shower type - winter also offers a chance to participate in the Festival of Voices that is bringing the festivities statewide this year.

 Whoever said winter was for hibernation hadn't been to Tasmania.
 With a jam-packed calendar and the best cold-weather scenery outside the door, this is the place to be this winter.